bakhyt/kazakh-extrinsic-plagiarism-detection/3-model-training/README.md

 ## 📌 Comparative Model Training

-Models were trained systematically on both **Kazakh** and **English** datasets.
-Given that English is a high-resource language, its performance serves as a reliable benchmark.
-However, our main focus is on enhancing model performance for **Kazakh**, a lower-resource language, to ensure effective detection of plagiarism through accurate text similarity evaluation.
+Models were systematically trained on both **Kazakh** and **English** datasets.
+Since English is a high-resource language, its performance serves as a reliable benchmark.
+However, our primary focus is on enhancing model performance for **Kazakh**, a lower-resource language, to ensure effective plagiarism detection through accurate text similarity evaluation.

 ## 📒 Notebook